-- 1. To familiarize students with the basic concepts of entrepreneurship (e.g. entrepreneurial person, organization, work, entrepreneurial attitude, teamwork, occupational stress, labor market, business ethics). - 2.
-Improvement of entrepreneurial tools / skills. - 3.
-Shaping entrepreneurial attitudes and habits.
+- 1. To familiarize students with the basic concepts of entrepreneurship and economic anthropology (e.g. demand-supply, entrepreneurial attitude, anthropology of organization and business, labor, job market, business ethics). - 2.
+Development of entrepreneurial skills in humanitarian aid. - 3.
+Shaping attitudes and habits related to educational, social and humanitarian aid processes.